 Enter the four-second workout.
 (Yes, you read that right: four seconds!)

-While the authors of the study are quick to point out that their work is nowhere near conclusive and that the study was small and short-term, it does show that even just getting off the couch to run or jump in place for a couple of seconds a few times throughout the day can make a huge difference.
+While the authors of the study are quick to point out that their work is nowhere near conclusive and that the study was small and short-term, it does show that even just getting off the couch to run or jump in place for a couple of seconds each hour can make a huge difference.

 Especially in the dead of winter in a pandemic, we could all use a few new ways to move a little more!
 You have time for a four-second workout, right?